 FedEx set to take stake in German deliver firm Hermes-report

+Home deliveries are surging as consumers around the globe shift to online shopping in the wake of store closures and physical distancing measures aimed at reducing the death toll from the coronavirus pandemic that has already killed at least 350,600 people.

-Hermes is owned by ecommerce group Otto, which said earlier on Wednesday it hoped to find a strategic partner for its European parcel service this year, with finance chief Petra Scharner-Wolff saying the company had garned broad interest.
+Petra Scharner-Wolff, the finance chief of Hermes, which is owned by e-commerce group Otto, earlier on Wednesday saidthe firm's effort to find a strategic partner for its European parcel service had garnered broad interest.

 Citing unnamed sources close to the company, Handelsblatt said financial investor Advent was still in the running for a stake in the company in Britain.

-FedEx currently only has a limited presence in the European parcel sector.
+FedEx has a limited presence in the European consumer parcel delivery sector.

-The Memphis-based delivery company said last month it would tap debt markets to bolster reserves as the coronavirus pandemic hits its higher-profit business-to-business shipments, while driving up demand for low-margin home deliveries.
+The Memphis-based company said last month it would tap debt markets to bolster reserves as the novel coronavirus hammers its higher-profit business-to-business shipments, while driving up demand for low-margin home deliveries.

+While a tie-up with Hermes could create some efficiencies, experts said the deal is not without risks.
+FedEx is still grappling with its 2016 acquisition of European operator TNT Express, which specializes in shipments between businesses.

+"It makes a lot of sense, because they need it ...
+The risk is they haven't been very successful with the integration of TNT," said Mare Różycki, managing partner at Last Mile Experts, a European delivery consultancy.

-Otto said on Wednesday Hermes has seen parcel volumes soar in Germany and Britain in April to levels usually seen in the run-up to Christmas.
+Hermes has seen parcel volumes soar in Germany and Britain in April to levels usually seen in the pre-Christmas rush, Otto said on Wednesday.

-Handelsblatt said Hermes made a double-digit loss in 2019 as it struggles with rising costs due to a shortage of delivery drivers even as ecommerce boosts volumes.

 ((+49 30 2888 5081; Reuters Messaging: emma.thomasson.thomsonreuters.com@reuters.net))